 If your kids are keen to have a go, then get in touch with your local club to see if they have a junior section.
 Mini tri distances start from 50m swim, 800m bike, 600m run and there are a number of children's races in the British Triathlon event finder.

 British Triathlon help to run a series of taster events specifically for kids.
 If your child shows promise as a youngster then the next step could be the British Triathlon Youth & Junior Super Series, which aims to pit the best young British triathletes head-to-head in high-performance events.

 Age-group triathlon is a great way to represent Great Britain on the international stage, even if you're not an elite athlete.
 Just ask BBC Breakfast presenter Louise Minchin.

-With age-group categories from 16-19 years old to 80+, you can qualify for the GB age group team and compete in European and World Championship events in triathlon, duathlon, aquathlon, winter and cross triathlon in pre-defined age-groups.
-To find out more, go to the British Triathlon age group FAQ page, or contact your regional governing body.
+With age-group categories from 16-19 years old to 80+, you can qualify for the GB age group team and compete in European and World Championship events in triathlon, duathlon, aquathlon, winter and cross triathlon in a pre-defined age-group.

 Coaching and volunteering